 News from Dropan Ling

-Due to the pandemic we are only able to receive a limited number of guests.
+Due to the pandemic, we are only able to receive a limited number of guests.
 The rooms in the gompa can be shared only with family members.
-Prior to arrival, all visitors must provide a negative result of the Covid-19 test and call the office (+48 601357776) to confirm availability of the rooms.
+Prior to arrival, all visitors must provide a negative result of the Covid-19 test or proof of vaccination, and call the office (+48 601357776) to confirm availability of the rooms.

 Tanka of Padmasambhava from the private collection of the 1st Dodrupchen,